 Claire describes Exeter as a vibrant West Country city packed full of Roman and Medieval history.
 It offers shops ample restaurants, bars and cafes and makes for a great city break.
 Claire at Tin Box Traveller has spent lovely childfree 24 hours in Exeter enjoying a spot of shopping in the many high street shops and department stores, a stop off at Exeter Quay, Exeter Cathedral and the Royal Albert Memorial Museum.

 Photo credit – Tin Box Traveller

 If you have not visited Cornwall before then you really need to include in in your road trip.
 Think clotted cream and thick meat pasties.
-Cornwall boasts a magnificent and unspoilt coastline.
+Cornwall offers the perfect family holiday and boasts a magnificent and unspoilt coastline.
 Admire rugged cliffs, beautiful beaches, and participate in a array of water ports.
 According to the locals the sun always shines in Cornwall, and Spring comes early.
 Tin Box Traveller enjoyed a wonderful Easter break in Cornwall.